Tadesse-Destaw/tadesse-destaw.github.io/_pages/about.md

   - /about.html
 ---

-My Name is Tadesse Destaw.
-Currently, I am a Lecturer at Kombolcha Institute of Technology (KIoT), Wollo University, Ethiopia.
-I received my BSc. degree in Information Technology from Wollo University, Kombolcha Institute of Technology.
-I received my MSc Degree in Computer Science from Bahir Dar University in September 2021.
+My name Tadesse Destaw.
+Currently, I am a PhD student at Instituto Politécnico Nacional (IPN), Centro de Investigación en Computación (CIC), Mexico City.

-I have got the chance to join App-Factory Academy (This academy is opened with the co-operation of Wollo University, Microsoft4africa, and Tulane International University) in a programming incubation center to train market-level software development and I am Microsoft professional certified in Exam-480, Exam-483 and AZ-500.
+I have a BSc. degree in Information Technology from Wollo University, Kombolcha Institute of Technology, and MSc in Computer Science from Bahir Dar University, Ethiopia.
-My research interest focuses on the development of Natural Language Processing (NLP) resources, tools, and applications.
+My research interest focuses on the development of Natural Language Processing (NLP) resources, tools, and applications with machine learning.